 Supervised housing provides PreCollege students with a convenient, affordable, and secure living environment that supports artistic growth.

-You will live just steps away from Union Square.
-This bustling neighborhood is filled with galleries, alternative art spaces, shopping, restaurants, and other entertainment venues.
+You will live on the edge of SoMa, adjacent to the Mission District.
+This bustling neighborhood is filled with galleries, alternative art spaces, restaurants, and other entertainment venues.
 Public transportation between the Residence Hall and SFAI campus is readily available within close walking distance.
 All students in housing receive transportation passes valid on the San Francisco MUNI system.

 Frequent events provide structured opportunities for you to explore the city, gain confidence in living away from home, and bond with other students.